gsiems/tdm/notes.md

  * Space.
 Synthetic keys tend to result in tables that take less disk space and therefore require less I/O when reading/writing data.

+Opinion:

+ * Larger databases (by table count) probably benefit more from using synthetic keys vs. not.
+ * Larger databases (by data size) are probably smaller when using synthetic keys vs. not.
+ * Deep data structure (many/nested child tables) probably benefit more from using synthetic keys vs. not.
+ * Therefore: use synthetic keys

 ----

 Tables should have a unique constraint/index that indicates the natural key for the table.